sergejsvisockis/document-service/README.md

   makes these.
 * CQRS pattern has to be leveraged to separate reads from writes and allow concurrent executions as well as independent scalability.
+* An API first approach has to be used having a separate Open API schema for each endpoint
-* Document write service will:
+* Document write service:
     * Save the document metadata into the write master database
     * Invoke an external document generation engine and generate PDF documents
     * Place the aforementioned documents into the AWS S3 bucket
+    * The UI will create only one type of document at the same time therefore each document has have a separate endpoint
+    * Each endpoint is invoked having a different load and workflow from the UI side
-* Document read service will:
+* Document read service:
     * Retrieve PDF from the AWS S3 bucket and return upon invocation of the underlying endpoint with the `Content-type: application/pdf` header (assuming the UI has to allow capability to download the PDF from the S3 bucket)
     * Have a capability to retrieve only a metadata of the underlying document (separate endpoint) by its ID - assuming concurrent UI which has to popup metadata for the underlying table.
     * Will read document metadata from the same database (no read replica is needed)
-* Both applications `read` and `write` have to be deployed Docker containerised and deployed as K8S PODs into the AWS EKS cluster
+* Both applications `read` and `write` have to be Docker containerised and deployed as K8S PODs into the AWS EKS cluster

 ## High level design

 ![High level design](./high-level.png)